thanhpdo/thanhpdo.github.io/_projects/Online-Teaching_Tips.md

 References:
 Hodges, C., Moore, S., Lockee, B., Trust, T., & Bond, A. (2020).
 The difference between emergency remote teaching and online learning.
 Educause review, 27, 1-12.
 Milman, N. B. (2020).
 This is emergency remote teaching, not just online teaching.
 Education Week

+**Reflections and Future Improvements**
+Through this project I learned how valuable concise, well-curated guidance can be when faculty are overloaded with information and time-pressed.
+The ADDIE structure helped me stay organized and intentional, but the most critical insight came from listening carefully to faculty and adjusting topics based on their evolving needs.
+If I were to extend or redesign this work, I would formalize the evaluation component by building in short feedback surveys with each tip, tracking which topics lead to the most implementation, and using that data to prioritize future content.
+I would also consider converting selected tips into short video microlearning segments with captions and transcripts to further support Universal Design for Learning and multiple means of representation.